Images and text are best viewed on a wide screen.

-To learn more about the origins of porcelain in China and its cultural and economic impact upon Europe, please read Porcelain, Parts 1 and 2.
+To learn more about the origins of porcelain in China and its cultural and economic impact upon Europe, click on

 By the 1500s in Europe, Chinese export porcelain had become a symbol of exquisiteness,

 At a time when the average household had very little furnishings and tableware, few could afford the extravagance of porcelain.
 People ate from trenchers – round slices cut horizontally from the top or bottom of a crusty old loaf of bread – and drank from cups made from horn, ash wood, or earthenware.
 Meals were communal so that bowls, plates, jugs, utensils could be shared.